-The governance framework comprises the systems, processes, culture and values, by which the Authority is directed and controlled and its activities through which it accounts to, engages with and leads the community.
-It enables the Authority to monitor the achievement of its strategic objectives of appropriate, cost effective services.
+The governance framework comprises the systems, processes, culture and values, by which the authority is directed and controlled and its activities through which it accounts to, engages with and leads the community.
+It enables the authority to monitor the achievement of its strategic objectives of appropriate, cost-effective services.

 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable, and not absolute, assurance of effectiveness.
-The system of internal control is based on an on-going process designed to identify and prioritise the risks, the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised, (and the impact should they be realised), and to manage them efficiently, effectively and economically.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks, the achievement of the Council's policies, aims and objectives, to evaluate the likelihood of those risks being realised, (and the impact should they be realised), and to manage them efficiently, effectively and economically.

-The governance framework has been in place at the Authority for the year ending 31 March 2019 and up to the date of approval of the Statement of Accounts.
+The governance framework has been in place at the Council for the year ending 31 March 2022 and up to the date of approval of the Statement of Accounts.

-3. The Authority's governance framework
+3. The Council's governance framework

-The Authority's Constitution, which is updated annually, (and last updated in January 2019), sets out how the Authority operates.
+The Council's Constitution, which is updated as required and was last fully considered in May 2020, sets out how the Council operates.
 It states what matters are reserved for decision by the whole Council, the responsibilities of the Cabinet and the matters reserved for collective and individual decision.

 Decision-making powers not reserved for councillors are delegated to the Chief Executive and Heads of Service.
-The Monitoring Officer ensures that all decisions made are legal and supports the Standards Committee in promoting high standards of conduct amongst members and the wider Parish Council community in Mid Sussex.
+The Monitoring Officer ensures that all decisions made are legal and supports the Standards Committee in promoting high standards of conduct amongst Members and the wider Parish Council community in Mid Sussex.
+In January 2022 the Council adopted the Local Government Association Members Code of Conduct with that decision taking effect on 1st March 2022.
+Training is being organised for all members starting with the Standards Committee itself.

-The Scrutiny Committees are dual role in that they offer advice to Cabinet and Council both collectively, and to Cabinet members individually, and will scrutinise decisions made by the Cabinet, individual Cabinet members, and Executive decisions taken by officers and those published on the Members' Information Service, and in the formulation of new policies.
-Whilst there have been no Callins in the last year, the structure exists within which they can be made.
+The Scrutiny Committees are dual role in that they offer advice to Cabinet and Council both collectively, and to Cabinet members individually, and will scrutinise decisions made by the Cabinet, individual Cabinet members and Executive decisions taken by officers and those published on the Members' Information Service, and in the formulation of new policies.
+Call-ins can be made on these decisions although none has been enacted in the last year.

-The overall budget and policy framework of the Authority is set by the Authority and all decisions are made within this framework.
-The Authority's overall policy is represented through the Corporate Plan, which is a combination of service and financial plans.
+The overall budget and policy framework of the Council is set by the Council and all decisions are made within this framework.
+The Council's overall policy is represented through the Corporate Plan, which is a combination of service and financial plans.

-The Corporate Plan is a key reference for the Medium Term Financial Plan, which enables the Authority to forecast forward and make best use of financial, human, technological and other resources available and to enable the continued provision of value for money services that meet the needs of residents, businesses and other stakeholders.
-At the broadest level, the Authority also works with a number of key strategic partners through the local strategic partnership group of organisations.
+The Corporate Plan is a key reference for the Medium Term Financial Plan, which enables the Council to forecast forward and make best use of financial, human, technological and other resources available and to enable the continued provision of value for money services that meet the needs of residents, businesses and other stakeholders.
+At the broadest level, the Council also works with a number of key strategic partners through the local strategic partnership group of organisations.